 The experience was a traumatic one, bringing up unresolved feelings left over from childhood, and Margaret developed an eating disorder as a response to criticism about her body.
 She was so obsessive in her goal to try to be what she thought others wanted, she landed in the hospital with kidney failure.
 Through out a period of self-abuse, Margaret continued performing to sold-out audiences across the country in comedy clubs, theaters, and on college campuses, working to channel her anger in to something more positive.

 In 1999, her groundbreaking, off Broadway one-woman show, I’m The One That I Want, toured the country to national acclaim and was made into a best-selling book and feature film of the same name.
-After her experience with All-American Girl, Margaret wanted to make sure she would only have to answer to herself, making sure she was responsible for the distribution and sales of her film, taking a page from what music artist Ani DiFranco did with her Righteous Babe Records.
-The concert film, which garnered incredible reviews, broke records for most money grossed per print in movie history.
+After her experience with All-American Girl, Margaret wanted to make sure she would only have to answer to herself, making sure she was responsible for the distribution and sales of her film.
+The concert film, which garnered incredible reviews, broke records for ‘Most money grossed per print’ in movie history.
 In 2001, after the success of her first tour, Cho launched Notorious C.H.O., a smash-hit 37-city national tour that culminated in a sold-out concert at Carnegie Hall.
-Notorious C.H.O. was recorded and released as a feature film, hailed by the New York Times as “Brilliant!”
+Notorious C.H.O., hailed by the New York Times as “Brilliant!”, was recorded and released as a feature film.
 Both films were acquired by Showtime Cable Networks, and produced by Margaret’s production company, a testament to the success of Margaret’s bold business model.

 In March of 2003, Margaret embarked on her third sold-out national tour, Revolution.
-It was heralded by the Chicago Sun Times as “Her strongest show yet!” and the CD recording was nominated for a Grammy for Comedy Album of the Year.
+It was heralded by the Chicago Sun Times as “Her strongest show yet” and the CD recording was nominated for a Grammy for Comedy Album of the Year.
 In 2005, Cho released Assassin, which The Chicago Tribune crowed “Packs passion in to each punch.”
 The concert film premiered in select theatres and on the gay and lesbian premium channel Here!
-TV in late 2005.
+TV.

 In 2007, Margaret hit the road with Cyndi Lauper, Debbie Harry and Erasure, along with indie faves The Dresden Dolls and The Cliks, to host the True Colors Tour, benefiting the Human Rights Campaign.
 A true entertainment pioneer, Margaret also created and starred in The Sensuous Woman, a live variety show featuring vaudevillian burlesque and comedy, which she took for an extended off-Broadway run in the fall.

-In 2009 Margaret nabbed a starring role in the comedy/drama series Drop Dead Diva, airing on Lifetime.
-Margaret enjoys being part of a team, and not necessarily having the sole responsibility for keeping things afloat. “(Drop Dead Diva) is very fulfilling.
-It’s a lot about the things I talk about, like body image, and women feeling good about themselves, and learning to be visible.
-It’s very powerful.
-I also feel relaxed because I am hired to play a role, and it almost feels like a luxury to have a project I care about so much but not have to lead or control anything.”
+In 2009 Margaret nabbed a starring role in the comedy/drama series Drop Dead Diva, which aired for six seasons on the Lifetime network.
+Margaret enjoyed being part of a team, and not necessarily having the sole responsibility for keeping things afloat. “(Drop Dead Diva) was very fulfilling.
+It’s a lot about the things I talk about, like body image, and women feeling good about themselves, and learning to be visible.”

 2010 culminated with another high honor, a second Grammy Award nomination for Comedy Album of the Year for Cho Dependent, her incredibly funny collection of music featuring collaborations with Fiona Apple, Andrew Bird, Grant Lee Phillips, Tegan & Sara, Ben Lee and more.
 The album received critical acclaim, with The Oregonian stating, “This was a chance to see and hear an already drop-dead funny diva growing, flexing new musical muscle, and fearlessly mature.”
 The album is funny, yes, but also quite musical, featuring not only her surprisingly strong singing voice, but her skill on the guitar, banjo and dulcimer.
 “I was inspired to make beautiful music with a comic edge.
-Growing up, music was an escape, but also something I was always curious about as an art form.
-I had a decent amount of musical ability, but also have great musician friends who were very willing to help me.
 I took this very seriously, taking vocal and guitar lessons while I was touring.
 I was very devoted to learning and understanding how I could accompany myself.”

-Not one to rest on her laurels, Margaret spent whatever free time she had crafting her all new standup show, the uproariously and aptly named MOTHER, which kicked off in September, 2012, including both a US and European tour.
+In 2012, Margaret spent whatever free time she had crafting her all new standup show, the uproariously and aptly named MOTHER, which kicked off with both a US and European tour.
 According to Margaret, “MOTHER offers up an untraditional look at motherhood and how we look at maternal figures and strong women in queer culture.
-It’s probably my edgiest show to date, filled with riotous observations on race, drugs, sexuality – gay-straight-everything in between, celebrity, culture, politics – nothing is sacred – least of all this MOTHER.”
+There’s nothing we don’t discuss, including race, drugs, sexuality – gay-straight-everything in between, celebrity, culture, politics – nothing is sacred – least of all this MOTHER.”

 Paradox not lost, Margaret had to re-schedule some of the shows she had booked mid-September so she could attend the Emmy Awards with her mother.
-Nominated for a Primetime Emmy for Outstanding Guest Actress in a Comedy Series for her hilarious stint on 30 Rock as gender-bending North Korean leader Kim Jong Il, Margaret was thrilled with the role and the nomination: “I’m so excited to have been nominated for an Emmy, especially for 30 Rock, which is an incredible show, and also for playing a deranged and deceased world dictator who has divided the small country of my origin in two.
-That’s the best part.
-I think that’s what I’d call iron curtain irony”.
+Nominated for a Primetime Emmy for Outstanding Guest Actress in a Comedy Series for her hilarious stint on 30 Rock as gender-bending North Korean leader Kim Jong Il, Margaret was thrilled with the role and the nomination, and with Tina Fey.
+“Tina and I did a pilot together, Cabot College, and I was so happy to be working with her again.
+She is such a force, and I am grateful to know her.
+I will take any opportunity to team up with her.“

-While thrilled with her two Grammy and recent Emmy nod, Margaret has never turned away from the causes that are important to her.
+With so much going on in her artistic life, Margaret has never turned away from the causes that are important to her.
 She is incredibly active in anti-racism, anti-bullying and gay rights campaigns, and has been recognized for her unwavering dedication.
 She was the recipient of the Victory Fund’s 2008 Leadership Award and the first ever Best Comedy Performance Award at the 2007 Asian Excellence Awards.
 She also received the First Amendment Award from the ACLU of Southern California, and the Intrepid Award from the National Organization for Women (NOW).
 Throughout her career, she has been honored by GLAAD, American Women in Radio and Television, the Lambda Legal Defense and Education Fund, the National Gay and Lesbian Task Force (NGLTF), the Asian American Legal Defense and Education Fund (AALDEF), and PFLAG for making a significant difference in promoting equal rights for all, regardless of race, sexual orientation or gender identity.
 In June of 2011, Margaret was honored by LA Pride, receiving a Lifetime Achievement Award, recognizing an individual whose lifetime body of work has left a lasting major imprint on the LGBT community.

 Through her hard work, Margaret has had the opportunity to be heard, to extend her point of view and become regarded as a true pioneer in her field.
 She takes none of it for granted.
 “It’s a wonderful thing to be known as a ‘safe haven’ for people.
 A lot people who come to my shows don’t necessarily consider themselves traditional comedy fans.
 I seem to be a safe alternative for people who don’t think they’re being represented in society.
 They come because my point of view satisfies a lot of what needs to be said out there, and that makes me really proud.”